awsdocs/amazon-s3-developer-guide/doc_source/acl-overview.md

 A grantee can be an AWS account or one of the predefined Amazon S3 groups\.
 You grant permission to an AWS account using the email address or the canonical user ID\.
 However, if you provide an email address in your grant request, Amazon S3 finds the canonical user ID for that account and adds it to the ACL\.
 The resulting ACLs always contain the canonical user ID for the AWS account, not the AWS account's email address\.

+When you grant access rights, you specify each grantee as a type=value pair, where the type is one of the following:
++ `id` – if the value specified is the canonical user ID of an AWS account
++ `uri` – if you are granting permissions to a predefined group
++ `emailAddress` – if the value specified is the email address of an AWS account

 **Important**
 Using email addresses to specify a grantee is only supported in the following AWS Regions:
 US East \(N\.
 Virginia\)